DavidCWilson/Showtime/README.md

 ## Description

 This web application will allow the user to add bands and venues.
-They will be able to delete and/or edit a bands and venues, and add bands to venues (and vice-versa).
+They will be able to delete and/or edit bands and venues, and add bands to venues (and vice-versa).

 <!-- ![alt text](https://github.com/GrapeSalad/Hair-Salon/blob/master/Content/img/barbershop.gif "Barber Of Seville") -->